Nie-Tianyi/rs_algorithm_practise/README.md

 ### 4. Merge Sort

-Merge Sort is a recursive sorting algorthm.
-It divides the orginal array into two pieces of equal size, and sort them respectively.
+Merge Sort is a recursive sorting algorithm.
+It divides the original array into two pieces of equal size, and sort them respectively.
 The pseudo code of this algorithm is:

 ```pseudocode
 divide the array into left half, right half: